Enhanced quasiparticle dynamics of quantum well states: the giant Rashba system BiTeI and topological insulators: Introduction

 \section{Introduction}

 In the developing field of spintronics, materials are investigated that allow to manipulate and use the electron spin for information processing, e.g. by taking advantage of spin induced energy splittings of electronic states.
-Three conditions have been identified to lead to such splittings of large magnitude without an external magnetic field:~\cite{Bahramy11} (i) large atomic spin-orbit interaction in an inversion-asymmetric media, (ii) a narrow band gap, and (iii) the presence of highest energy valence and lowest energy conduction bands of the same symmetry.
-A related aspect is Rashba coupling, based on both the symmetry of the structure and large spin orbit coupling.~\cite{Bahramy12} Rashba coupling leads to a spin polarization depending momentum shift $k_R$ and a resulting spin splitting of the electronic dispersions.~\cite{rashba60} This shift is inevitably connected with broken inversion symmetry.
-Spin splittings of the order of several meV in zero magnetic fields have been found in InGaAs/InAlAs heterostructures,~\cite{Das89} semiconductor interfaces,~\cite{Nitta97} and non-magnetic metallic surfaces.~\cite{Lashell96, Koroteev04, Ast07} A much larger splitting of the order of 200 meV has been reported for silver surfaces covered by Bi.~\cite{Ast07}
+Only recently in BiTeI a so called giant Rashba effect has been discovered with a spin splitting of the order of 0.4 eV at the Fermi energy.~\cite{Ishizaka11} Rashba coupling leads to a spin polarization depending momentum shift $k_R$ and a resulting spin splitting of the electronic dispersions.~\cite{Bahramy12,rashba60} Up to now spin splittings of the order of several meV in zero magnetic fields have been found in InGaAs/InAlAs heterostructures,~\cite{Das89} semiconductor interfaces,~\cite{Nitta97} and non-magnetic metallic surfaces.~\cite{Lashell96, Koroteev04, Ast07} For silver surfaces covered by Bi a splitting of the order of 200 meV has been reported.~\cite{Ast07}

-In BiTeI only recently a so called giant Rashba effect has been discovered with a spin splitting of the order of 0.4 eV at the Fermi surface.~\cite{Ishizaka11} This compound is a layered, polar semiconductor and crystallizes in the primitive trigonal space group, $P3m1$ = $C^1_{3v}$, No. 156, with one fomula unit per unit cell (z=1).
-The crystals structure exhibits trigonal layers of the respective chemical elements with different relative orientation with respect to their stacking sequence along the crystallographic c-axis, see Fig. 1.
+BiTeI is a layered, polar semiconductor and crystallizes in the primitive trigonal space group, $P3m1$ = $C^1_{3v}$, No. 156, with one formula unit per unit cell (Z=1).
+Its crystal structure exhibits triangular layers of the respective chemical elements with a fixed stacking sequence along the crystallographic \emph{c}-axis, see Fig. 1.
 The chemical bonding between Bi and Te can be described as more covalent in character than the Bi-I interaction.
-Nevertheless, both anions are involved in covalent bonding with Bi and across those void layers ($\Box$) exhibit dominant van-der-Waals type interaction.
-The latter is a much weaker interaction and thus allows two different surfaces, Te- and I-terminated, to be obtained by cleaving.
-This situation leads to a sufficient electric gradient that could significantly enhance Rashba coupling.~\cite{Bell13}
+Nevertheless, both anions are involved in covalent bonding with Bi and van-der-Waals type interactions across the void layers ($\Box$).
+The latter is a much weaker interaction and thus allows two different surfaces, Te- and I-terminated, to be obtained by cleaving a single crystal to a ``top'' and ``bottom'' piece.
+This situation leads to a sufficient electric gradient that can significantly enhance Rashba coupling.~\cite{Bell13}